koushikch7/Conver/README.md

 Steps may be a bit different depending on your operating system but hopefully everything should work the same way.
 If their are any issues, be sure to contact me via my [email](mailto:spiketheking2@gmail.com).

 ## Voice Texting
-Voice Texting is the newest feature of Conver.
+Voice Texting is a new feature of Conver.
 It adds the ability to message a contact hands-free and even when your phone isn't close by!
 It uses the awesome functionality of [Pushbullet](https://www.pushbullet.com/), a service built by a team of superheroes in San Francisco that allows SMS messaging and text management from a computer!

 Setting up Voice Texting:
   1. Create a [Pushbullet](https://www.pushbullet.com/) Account.